| life in general |

 That’s how I feel about social media now.

-After years of posting, scrolling, and hustling for engagement to build up my business brand, I finally did something I never thought I would: I quit.
+After years of posting, scrolling, and hustling for engagement for my business brand, I finally did something I never thought I would: I quit.

 Here’s why…and here’s what I’m doing instead.